+Amanda’s background includes both public and corporate accounting and extensive experience serving KSM’s not-for-profit and governmental clients.
+She is also a subject matter specialist in Uniform Guidance, single audit compliance, and government auditing standards (Yellow Book).
 Amanda is a frequent speaker at conferences regarding accounting standards and the application of technical accounting issues and devotes significant time to training KSM staff.

 Amanda graduated cum laude from Butler University with a Bachelor of Science degree in accounting.
 During her senior year, she was selected as one of Butler’s Top 100 Students based on academic achievements and contributions to the university.
 Additionally, Amanda was named a High Grade Winner for her performance on the Indiana CPA exam.
 She continues to expand her professional education by attending the American Institute of CPAs’ (AICPA) Not-for-Profit Industry Conference each year, learning about developments directly from regulators and standard setters.

 Amanda is a member of AICPA and AICPA’s Not-for-Profit Section and serves on the organization’s Benevolent Fund committee.
 She is also a member of the Indiana CPA Society, where she serves on the Government Relations Advisory Council (GRAC).
 She is a 2010 graduate of the United Way of Central Indiana’s leadership development program, Leadership United, Ardath Burkhart Series.
 Amanda previously served as treasurer of the board of directors of the Indianapolis Chamber Orchestra and as secretary of the Network of Women in Business.
 She is currently the secretary of the SON Foundation and is involved with the choir at Holy Spirit Parish at Geist Catholic Church.

 At KSM, you’ll be encouraged to find your purpose, exercise your creativity, and drive innovation forward.